CitrineInformatics/community-tools/web_ui_examples/04_search.md

 * **Included datasets**: This will only search among the records in the specified datasets.
   * If you're only searching through one dataset, you can also use the search functionality on that dataset's page.

-When "Search" is pressed, any relevant records are returned at the bottom.
+When "Search" is pressed, any relevant PIF records are returned at the bottom.

 ## Examples
 We will use the dataset we uploaded in a [previous tutorial](02_data_management.md) to demonstrate the search functionality.
 If you navigate to that dataset's page, and input `MnO2` in the "Material Name" field, you should see a single PIF result for manganese(IV) oxide appear.
 More complex searches can be constructed as well, such as `(Mn, Mo, Zr)#O#`, which will search for all oxides with manganese, molybdenum, and zirconium in any oxidation state.
 More details on wildcard searches can be found in the [Citrination Knowledge Base](https://help.citrination.com/knowledgebase/articles/1838953-search-special-characters-and-wildcards).